-- (a) Yourself: Enabled me to go a highly specialised centre to acquire new skills, and have the clinical confidence to apply this new skill set to patients in need in Ireland.
-Gained experience of working in a different health system which is motivating and inspiring. - (b) The institution in which you worked: There was a constant exchange of ideas and techniques, and I was instrumental in publishing several research papers for this department.
-I also partook in regular teaching and training sessions at the department. - (c) In the future for Irish patients: I am now proficient in the latest corneal transplant techniques which have been proven to give superior outcomes compared to older methods.
+a.
+Yourself : Enabled me to go a highly specialised centre to acquire new skills, and have the clinical experience to apply this new skill set to patients in need in Ireland.
+Gained experience of working in a different health system which is motivating and inspiring.

+b.
+The institution in which you worked:

+The fellowship was a constant exchange of ideas and techniques.
+I was active in clinical research, publishing several research papers for this department.
+I also partook in regular teaching and training sessions at the department.

+c.
+In the future for Irish patients

+I am now proficient in the latest corneal transplant techniques which have been proven to give superior outcomes compared to older methods.
 Patients in Ireland now have more access to these highly specialised techniques which up until recently were rarely performed in Ireland.
 These newer techniques improves vision with lower complication rates, reduced graft rejection, and faster visual recovery than full-thickness transplantation.
 Corneal transplantation is a sight-restoring surgery, for patients suffering vision loss from corneal damage or disease.
 It is one of the few ocular surgeries that can truly restore vision, thus has the ability to impact significantly on patient well-being and quality of life.